Back to school. Three words us mums either love to hear, or totally dread.

 How did I do?

 Did you enjoy this post?
-If so, it’s most unlike me to be so useful and you should check out the ‘usual’ type of stuff I write.
+If so, you should check out more of the ‘usual’ type of stuff I write.
 Honest, relatable rants about parenting three young boys.
 With a touch of swearing and a lot of sarcasm.
 You’ll like it!
 Check out my Mum Life section or head to my Travel Section for some UK family holiday and days out inspiration.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and the odd giveaway.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.